 Any baccalaureate student who has not met the legislative requirement, but has completed Area E, may petition the Departments to use the following upper-level courses to meet the requirements listed below through coursework at the University of North Georgia:

 - Credit for U.S. history requirement: HIST 3150 or HIST 3151

 - Credit for Georgia history requirement: HIST 3182, HIST 3183, HIST 3184, or HIST 3185

 - Credit for Georgia constitution requirement: POLS 3106, POLS 4112, POLS 4120

 The Department of History, Anthropology, & Philosophy provides two exams, one in U.S. History and one in Georgia History, to meet the state mandate.
 These exams have only 40 questions and requires a passing score of 60 percent.
 Also, the exams may be taken only twice per exam in any given semester during specified windows of time.

 Georgia History Exam Recommended Texts: GEORGIA: A BRIEF HISTORY BY CHRISTOPHER C. MEYERS AND DAVID WILLIAMS, MACON: MERCER UNIVERSITY PRESS, 2012.
 [See study guide.]

 United States History Exam Recommended Text: Liberty, Power & Equality, Vol. 2 by John Murrin

-History exams are administered in the Testing Center at UNG-Dahlonega and UNG-Gainesville.
+History exams are administered in the Testing Centers at four UNG campus locations: Cumming, Dahlonega, Gainesville and Oconee.

 There is no fee to take these exams.
 Students must present a valid government issued identification when taking the exam.
 Students wishing to take an exam must make an appointment by contacting the Testing Center.